Mrityunjay Athreya: Biography

 Mritunjay Athreya was born in 1941, in Tirunelveli, Tamil Nadu to T.A.
 Balasundaram Iyer and Narayani Ammal.
 He was one of six sons and three daughters of his parents.
 They were of the Athreya Gotra, which would later be added to the name.
 His mother was of Bharadwaj Gotra from a clan that traced their lineage to Neelakanta Dikshitar.
 The young Mrityunjay was a bright student and graduated in Statistics from the Loyola College, University of Madras and followed it with the Cost Accountant qualification offered by the Institute of Cost Accountants of India (previously the Institute of Cost and Works Accountants of India) (ICWAI) with first rank and gold medal.
-He also qualified with the Chartered Institute of Management Accountants of England.
+He also qualified with the Chartered Institute of Management Accountants, UK.
 For further studies, he joined Stanford Business School, California, USA, on scholarship, spent one year there and, later, two years at the Harvard Business School to secure a PhD in Business Management before returning to India in 1967.